Automating-GIS-processes/site/source/index.rst

     knowledge and help people to get started with their journey for doing GIS more efficiently and in a reproducible manner using Python programming.
 Feel free to share this website to anyone interested, and to use these materials in your own teaching.
     You can read more info about the license and terms of usage in `here <course-info/License-terms.html>`_.

+After completing this course, the students can manage, analyze and visualize spatial data systematically and efficiently using Python, and critically evaluate the available methods.
+In addition to geographic data manipulation and analysis skills (for example, reading and writing files, managing coordinate reference systems,overlay analysis, network analysis) in Python, the students continue to learn good programming practices, including the use of a version control system (git) and documenting and communicating their analysis workflow in online repositories (GitHub).

+.. admonition:: Interactive contents

+    Each lesson in this course can be turned into an interactive programming session in the browser!
+    You can find buttons for activating the python environment using `Thebe <https://thebe.readthedocs.io/en/latest/>`__ or `Binder <https://mybinder.readthedocs.io/en/latest/>`__ at the top of each programming lesson.
+Students at Finnish higher education institutions are encourage to use the `CSC notebooks <https://notebooks.csc.fi/>`__ environment.

 Course format
 -------------